 What are the benefits of cold spray repairs over other methods?

 Cold spray coating works by shooting pressurized gas and small particles of coating material through a nozzle at a very high velocity.
-The high kinetic energy of the accelerated particles deforms and activates on impact the surfaces enough to bond molecularly with a substrate material.
+The high kinetic energy of the accelerated particles deforms and activates on the impact the surfaces enough to bond molecularly with a substrate material.

 Cold spray technology differs from thermal coating methods in that both the coating and the substrate heat up, but just enough to bond tightly without becoming molten.

-During the spraying process, the additive and substrate particles “plasticize,” meaning they mold around each other almost as if they were warm plastic, and the high velocity impact blasts away surface oxides, allowing a true metallurgical bond to form between impacting particles.
+During the spraying process, the additive and substrate particles “plasticize,” meaning they mold around each other almost as if they were warm plastic, and the high-velocity impact blasts away surface oxides, allowing a true metallurgical bond to form between impacting particles.

 Some of the advantages to a cold spray coating process over a thermal one are: